-- informal concerns, or concerns raised before they become a formal complaint [insert link].
-There are a range of alternative resolutions which may be more appropriate for resolving concerns, but it is up to the member of staff which route they wish to pursue. - complaints about a Minister or former Minister relating to matters other than behaviour towards civil servants. - complaints where a Minister or former Minister may be involved but is not the subject of complaint. - complaints solely about other civil servants or third parties. - · complaints made by third parties.
+- informal concerns, or concerns raised before they become a formal complaint - further advice can be found here.
+There are a range of alternative resolutions which may be more appropriate for resolving concerns, but it is up to the member of staff which route they wish to pursue. - complaints about a Minister or former Minister relating to matters other than behaviour towards civil servants. - complaints where a Minister or former Minister may be involved but is not the subject of complaint. - complaints solely about other civil servants or third parties. - complaints made by third parties.